tenzir/tenzir/web/docs/operators/schemas.md

 The `schemas` operator shows all schemas of all events stored at a node.

+Note that there may be multiple schema definitions with the same name, but a different set of fields, e.g., because the imported data's schema changed over time.

 ## Examples

-See all available schema definitions for the schema `suricata.alert`
+See all available schema definitions for the schema `suricata.alert`:

 ```
 schemas